en

 The creation and meaning of “fall” as a name for the seasons go way back to the 1500s when it was used by poets who were dazzled by the changing seasons to express the period when the leaves fell off evergreen plants before the coming of winter in their poems.
 “The falling of leaves” became widespread in literature as early as the 1500s, and soon, the people shortened it to “fall.”

-Interestingly, Autumn originates in Latin, derived from the word “autumnus.”
+Interestingly, autumn originates in Latin and is derived from the word “autumnus.”
 It later transformed to “autompne,” in French, and its etymological roots remain a mystery to scholars.
 Autumn found its way into English grammar, and it was also to talk about the time of year before winter when the trees shed.
 It was recorded to be in use as early as the 1300s by masters of English Literature like Chaucer in his poems.

 However, the United States, already accustomed to naming the season “fall,” didn’t follow the footsteps of British Grammar as it began to change.
 Hence, the Americans stuck to the season “fall.”
-Both are correct and can be interchanged, and it is used in some British texts.
+Both are correct and can be interchanged, and they are used in some British texts.

 Indeed, no definitive term said to be wrong or correct between “autumn” and “fall” is used and commonly spoken in English.
 Paying attention to the common usage in your surroundings can be helpful.
 We can avoid any potential confusion by using different terms to refer to the same season.
 In British English and countries influenced by it, “autumn” is commonly used, while “fall” is the preferred term in America.
 This way, we can ensure clarity and understanding when discussing this beautiful time of year.